iamstevepaul/MRTA-Graph_RL/README.md

 Citation:

     Please cite our work if you find it useful.
-Paul, Steve, Payam Ghassemi, and Souma Chowdhury.
-"Learning Scalable Policies over Graphs for Multi-Robot Task Allocation using Capsule Attention Networks."
-2022 International Conference on Robotics and Automation (ICRA).
-IEEE, 2022.(https://ieeexplore.ieee.org/abstract/document/9812370/)
+Paul, S., Ghassemi, P. and Chowdhury, S., 2022, May.
+Learning Scalable Policies over Graphs for Multi-Robot Task Allocation using Capsule Attention Networks.
+In 2022 International Conference on Robotics and Automation (ICRA) (pp. 8815-8822).
+IEEE. (https://ieeexplore.ieee.org/abstract/document/9812370/)

     Bibtex: